parth7830/parth7830/README.md

 - 👋 Hi, I’m @Parth
 - 👀 I’m interested in ...
 Coding
-- 🌱 I’m currently learning ...Btech,Amu
+- 🌱 I’m currently learning ...Btech,JIIT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...parthkartik125@gmail.com (8791661939)
 - 😄 Pronouns: ...